-Dean holds M.S. degrees from Columbia University in Applied Mathematics, Operations Research, and Computer Science.
-He also holds J.D. and M.B.A. degrees from the University of Connecticut, and B.S. and M.S. degrees in Computer Engineering from Boston University, where he graduated Summa Cum Laude and was inducted into the Tau Beta Pi Engineering Honor Society.
+Dean holds Master of Science degrees from Columbia University in Computer Science, Applied Mathematics, and Operations Research, and a Master of Laws in Innovation & Information Law from New York University School of Law.
+He also holds B.S. and M.S. degrees in Computer Engineering from Boston University, where he graduated Summa Cum Laude and was inducted into the Tau Beta Pi Engineering Honor Society.

 “Rebutting a Major Misconception about the Patent System”, with William Baumol, AESTIMATIO, the IEB International Journal of Finance, Vol. 6, pp. 8-19 (2013)